-Effect of 19(R)-HETE and 19(S)-HETE on 5-LOX, 12-LOX, 15-LOX, and COX2 Protein Expression Levels.
-To investigate the other two pathways involved in the formation of midchain HETEs, protein expression levels of 5-LOX, 12-LOX, 15-LOX, and COX-2 were assessed using Western blot analysis.
-For this purpose, RL-14 cells were treated with both enantiomers for 24 hours and the results showed that both R and S enantiomers of 19-HETE were able to significantly decrease the protein expression levels of 5-LOX, 12-LOX (Fig. 8A), and COX-2 (Fig. 8B) by approximately 29% and 44%, 59% and 50%, and 54% and 74%, respectively, compared with control group.
-It is worth noting that 15-LOX protein expression level was selectively decreased by the S enantiomer of 19-HETE by approximately 45%, compared with control group (Fig. 8A).
-To further confirm the data obtained from RL-14 cells, rat cardiomyoblast H9c2 cells were treated with 19(R)-HETE and 19(S)-HETE for 24 hours.
-The results showed that both enantiomers significantly decreased protein expression levels of 5-LOX, 12-LOX, and 15-LOX by approximately 53% and 64%, 82% and 91%, and 53% and 42%, respectively, compared with control group (Fig. 8A).
-Furthermore, 19(R)-HETE and 19(S)-HETE significantly decreased COX-2 protein expression level by approximately 75% and 58%, respectively, compared with control group (Fig. 8B).
+Effect of 19(R)-HETE and 19(S)-HETE on 5-LOX, 12-LOX, 15-LOX and COX-2 protein expression levels

+In order to investigate the other two pathways that are involved in the formation of mid-chain HETEs, protein expression levels of 5-LOX, 12-LOX, 15-LOX and COX-2 were assessed using Western blot analysis.
+For this purpose, RL-14 cells were treated with both enantiomers for 24 h and the results showed that both R and S enantiomers of 19-HETE were able to significantly decrease the protein expression levels of 5-LOX, 12-LOX (Figure 8A) and COX-2 (Figure 8B) by approximately (29%, 44%), (59%, 50%) and (54%, 74%), respectively, compared to control group.
+It is worth noting that 15-LOX protein expression level was selectively decreased by the S enantiomer of 19-HETE by approximately 45%, compared to control group (Figure 8A).
+To further confirm the data obtained from RL-14 cells, rat cardiomyoblast H9c2 cells were treated with 19(R)-HETE and 19(S)-HETE for 24 h.
+The results showed that both enantiomers significantly decreased protein expression levels of 5-LOX, 12-LOX and 15-LOX by approximately (53%, 64%), (82%, 91%) and (53%, 42%), respectively, compared to control group (Figure 8A).
+Furthermore, 19(R)-HETE and 19(S)-HETE significantly decreased COX-2 protein expression level by approximately 75% and 58%, respectively, compared to control group (Figure 8B).

-Effect of 19(R)-HETE and 19(S)-HETE on Ang II-Induced Cellular Hypertrophy.
+Effect of 19(R)-HETE and 19(S)-HETE on Ang II-induced cellular hypertrophy

 To investigate the effect of 19(R)-HETE and 19(S)-HETE on the development of cellular hypertrophy, the cells were treated with Ang II in the absence and presence of both enantiomers of 19-HETE.
-The results showed that treatment of cells with 10 μ M Ang II for 24 hours caused cellular hypertrophy as evidenced by a significant increase in β/α -MHC ratio and ANP by approximately 80% and 75%, respectively in RL-14 cells, compared with control group (Fig. 9A).
+The results showed that treatment of cells with 10 μ M Ang II for 24 h caused cellular hypertrophy as evidenced by significant increase in β/α -MHC ratio and ANP by approximately 80% and 75%, respectively in RL-14 cells, compared to control group (Figure 9A).
 Of interest, both R and S enantiomers of 19-HETE significantly attenuated Ang II-mediated increase of β/α -MHC ratio and ANP to nearly control level.
-Furthermore, treatment of H9c2 cells with 10 μ M Ang II for 24 hours significantly increased β/α -MHC ratio and ANP mRNA expression by approximately 97% and 100%, respectively, compared with control group.
-On the other hand, 19(R)-HETE and 19(S)-HETE
+Furthermore, treatment of H9c2 cells with 10 μ M Ang II for 24 h significantly increased β/α -MHC ratio and ANP mRNA expression by approximately 97% and 100%, respectively, compared to control group.
+On the other hand, 19(R)-HETE and 19(S)-HETE were efficient in significantly returning hypertrophic markers to almost control levels.
+These results provide substantial evidence that both R and S enantiomers of 19-HETE protect against Ang II-induced cellular hypertrophy (Figure 9B).